-- 2. Legal Defenses to Penal Code 347 PC
+- 2. Are there legal defenses to Penal Code 347 PC?

 - 4. Related Offenses

 California Penal Code 347 PC makes it a crime to:

 - Willfully poison certain things or substances; and,

 - Maliciously make a false report that something has been poisoned.